A Taxonomy of Prompt Modifiers for Text-To-Image Generation: Discussion

 \section{Discussion}

-The availability and accessibility of text-to-image generation as a new computational medium, paired with a specific bundle of technologies and resources that support the ecosystem of this ``emerging art scene''~\cite{aliendreams,creativitypromptengineering}, have resulted in an explosion of AI generated artworks being shared online.
-The application of prompt modifiers is key to this emerging creative practice called prompt engineering.
-Our taxonomy of six different types of prompt modifiers represents an initial work to bringing structure to the creation process and research in text-to-image systems.
-The taxonomy of prompt modifiers is reified for the sparse HCI literature around prompt engineering as a logical building block in this emerging field.
+The availability and accessibility of text-to-image generation as a new creative practice and artistic medium \cite{2301.13049.pdf}, paired with a specific bundle of technologies and resources that support the ecosystem of this ``emerging art scene''~\citep{aliendreams,creativitypromptengineering}, have resulted in an explosion of AI generated artworks being shared online.
+The application of prompt modifiers is key to the emerging creative practice called prompt engineering.
+The taxonomy of six different types of prompt modifiers represents an initial work to bringing structure to the creation process and research in text-to-image systems.
+The taxonomy of prompt modifiers is reified for the sparse HCI literature around prompt engineering as a logical building block in this emerging field of research.